wjsutton/python_charmers/challenges/day_06_fake_data.md

 ### Loops

-For our fake data we want more than 1 record, and we can achieve this with a loop and range.
+For our fake data, we want more than 1 record, and we can achieve this with a loop and range.

-`range` returns a list of number, defaulting at zero, incrementing by one, up to but not including the variable given: e.g. print(range(5)) will return 0 to 4
+`range` returns a list of numbers, defaulting at zero, incrementing by one, up to but not including the variable given: e.g. print(range(5)) will return 0 to 4

 ```